tobyweed/MobileLighting/README.md

 The program will move the robot arm to each position and capture ambients of all exposures, and then save them to the appropriate directory.

-##### Ambient Ball Images
-Remember to take ambients with the mirror ball first, and then without.
-This is important because it's mission critical that the scene not move between ambient (without ball) capture and struclight capture.
-Ambient ball images should be taken under all lighting conditions, and the nomenclature should be the same as non-ball ambient -- e.g., ambientBall/L0 should contain images taken under the same lighting conditions as ambient/L0.

 ##### Default Images
-Put one image from each position in the ambients/default directory.
-These images should be copied from ambients with the best (most visible & high quality) exposure and lighting,
+Put one image from each position in the ambients/defaultAmbient directory.
+These images should be copied from ambients with the best (most visible & high quality) exposure and lighting.

 ##### Ambient Videos with IMU Data
 Ambient videos are taken using the trajectory specified in `<scene>/settings/trajectory.yml`.